 People typically have a few goals when they start a blog.
 They want people to read what they have to say, but they often also want to see if it’s possible for them to make some money off of the blog as well.
 For either of these things to happen, it’s necessary to get traffic to the blog.
 Using certain Denver Blogging Tools can help you make this more likely.

 Beginners Guide: What is SEO

 Finding the Right Keywords

-Search engines rank blog posts on various keywords, so you'll get higher rankings in the results if the blog posts are search engine optimized for the right keywords.
-There are a number of different Blogging Tools Denver bloggers make use of to help them figure out the best keywords to use.
-SEMRush, for example, helps determine which keywords are currently getting people to visit the website, and Google Analytics gives you this information as well as information on how many visitors are stopping by each day and which articles they're viewing.
+Search engines rank blog posts on various keywords, so you’ll get higher rankings in the results if the blog posts are search engine optimized for the right keywords.
+Bloggers in Denver use several different Blogging Tools to help them figure out the best keywords to use.
+SEMRush, for example, helps determine which keywords are currently getting people to visit the website.
+Google Analytics gives you this information as well as information on how many visitors are stopping by each day and which articles they’re viewing.
 Some other tools that can be useful for choosing keywords include WordTracker and Keyword Tool.

 Making Sharing Easier

 When people find a blog or an article that they like, they often share it with others on social media.
 To increase traffic as much as possible, it’s a good idea to make it simple for people to share your content.
 There are plugins that you can use to make it easy to share this content on FaceBook, Twitter and Google+, such as Floating Social, Simple Social Share and Shareaholic, all of which work well with WordPress, one of the common Blogging platforms.
 Once the article makes it to FaceBook or another social media platform, it’s likely to be shared by even more people, exponentially increasing the traffic that will show up on the blog and perhaps check out even more of the articles that are there.